hetu-script/hetu-script/docs/docs/docs/en-US/advanced/README.md

 assert(1 > 5)
 ```

 Will throw an 'assertion failed' error.
-And the error message will contain the expression string after the keyword to let you know why this happened.
+And the error message will contain the source code text in the parentheses to let you know why this happened.

 The expression within the parentheses must be a boolean value.